What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 Competition is usually always good!

-This article did not cover all topics such as [code linting](https://deno.land/manual@v1.9.0/tools/linter), [code formatting](https://deno.land/manual/tools/formatter), [code testing](https://deno.land/manual@v1.9.0/testing), and etc. But you know, *most of this Deno has out of the box*.
+This article did not cover all topics such as [code linting](https://deno.land/manual@v1.9.0/tools/linter), [code formatting](https://deno.land/manual/tools/formatter), [code testing](https://deno.land/manual@v1.9.0/testing), and etc. By the way, *most of this Deno has out of the box* 😉

 There is no need to run and rewrite everything, but at least everyone should take a look and try Deno.
 People who have already worked with Node shouldn't take a lot of effort to make friends with this beautiful technology.